 Make something yourself, even if it’s boiling an egg.
 Sometimes, it’s the simpler the better.
-An activity like cooking slows you down and grounds you energetically with your body.
-Do it mindfully, and it becomes an effective focusing and re-charging process that nourishes on physical, mental, and emotional level.
+Cooking and eating (seated) slows you down and grounds you with your body, especially if you’ve been in your head too much.
+Remove all distractions and focus on nourishing yourself on physical, mental, and emotional levels.

 Light a candle, and/or diffuse essential oils

 Scent can be an especially powerful pick-me-up when we’re down.
 It also helps us breathe deeper without needing our awareness.

 Put on music, an audio book or podcast.
 Sing and dance along (to the music, but you can also do that with anything else, WGAF).

 If you play any musical instrument, you wouldn’t need to be told this point, but: play with it.
 If you don’t have an instrument but have been thinking of getting one and learning, do it.